inonedamnpage/inonedamnpage-hugo/content/post/css-basics.md

 }
 {{< /codecaption >}}

+# Cascading Nature Of Selectors

+In general, CSS styles are applied in a cascading way, e.g., if two selectors target the same element, then the style appearing later in the sheet gets applied.
+However, there are a few exceptions.

+Tag selectors have a value of `0-0-1`, class ones have `0-1-0` and id have the highest `1-0-0`.
+Which means id selectors take precedent even when they come before other styles targeting the same element in style-sheet.

+You can combine selectors, and whether they will get applied or not will depend on their combined value.

+{{< codecaption lang="css" title="Combining Selectors" >}}
+.hotdog p {
+    background: brown;
+}
+.hotdog p.mustard {
+    background: yellow;
+}
+{{< /codecaption >}}

+The first selector has the combined value of `0-1-0 + 0-0-1` equals `0-1-1`.
+Like wise, the second one has the value of `0-2-1`.
+Hence the later style has higher precedence.
+However, note there is no space in the second selector, which means it will get applied to paragraphs only having that classname.
+If the paragraph selector is removed, then it will select any element with the class mustard.

 # Types of CSS Units

 Units are used everywhere in CSS to specify length, width, height etc of content and tags.
 They are basically divided into absolute and relative units.